barrieca/KRR_Project/README.md

 ### Communication between Python and Companions
 The user interface is implemented using the Django python framework.
-A web development model-view-controller design template, where the application logic is performed in the python back-end, while the user interactions are performed in the html front-end.
+A web development model-view-controller design template, where user interactions are performed from the html front-end, and the application logic is performed in the python back-end.
 This python back-end communicates with Companions via a Pythonian agent.
 To query the knowledge base, a user's action in the html front-end will trigger a python back-end call to the Pythonian agent, which will sumbit an "ask" request to Companions.
 Because this request is asynchronous, the agent is programmed to block until the Companions